 |Top Rung Offset||2"||2"||5 1/4"||5 1/4"||5 3/4"|

 Each stall bar is made to be as easy as possible to assemble and install.
 All hardware is included and holes are pre-drilled.
 You will need a screwgun, 3/16" drill to predrill the wall studs, and for the Acadia, a 1/2" wrench to the plywood gussets in place.
 For more information, click on the link below to download the installation instructions.

-North American White Ash: Ash is a tough hardwood with a beautiful grain pattern similar to oak, with light colored sapwood and light brown heartwood.
+North American White Ash: Ash is a tough hardwood with a beautiful grain pattern similar to oak, with a mix of light tan colored sapwood and medium/light brown heartwood.

 Hard Maple: Second only to hickory in strength among domestic hardwoods, maple also finishes beautifully and has very consistent color and grain pattern.